rust-lang/rfcs/text/3410-explicit-move-binding-mode.md

   use of the `ref` keyword and not using match ergonomics at all.
 - This further entrenches the unintuitive fact that `mut` sets the binding mode to a mutable move and disables referencing.
+- This means that either the grammar gets more complicated or an additional sequence is allowed by the grammar but disallowed by the compiler.
+- The `move` keyword can be confusing here because a copy may happen instead.

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives